mariadb-operator/mariadb-operator/docs/MAXSCALE.md

       metallb.universe.tf/loadBalancerIPs: 172.18.0.214
 ```

-Once you have provisioned the `MaxScale` resource, you also need to set a reference in the `MariaDB` resource.
+You also need to set a reference in the `MariaDB` resource to make it `MaxScale`-aware.
 This is explained in the [MariaDB CR](#mariadb-cr) section.

 Refer to the [Reference](#reference) section for further detail.

 ## `MariaDB` CR

-After having provisioned a `MaxScale` resource as described in the [MaxScale CR](#mariadb-cr) section, you also need to make the `MariaDB` resource aware of this by setting a `spec.maxScaleRef`.
-By doing so, high availability tasks such the primary failover will be delegated to `MaxScale`:
+You can set a `spec.maxScaleRef` in your `MariaDB` resource to make it `MaxScale`-aware.
+By doing so, the primary server reported by `MaxScale` will be used and the high availability tasks such the primary failover will be delegated to `MaxScale`:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1